open-energy-transition/EIS-2025/README.md

   - Mounts your **Google Drive** to save files persistently.
   - Optionally pulls the latest version of this GitHub repository.
   - Creates timestamped **backups** of your existing work when pulling updates.

+> **Note:** To interact with the Excel notebooks, open the spreadsheets in Google Drive using Google Sheets.
+Adjust values as needed, then run the notebook.
+> The notebook is linked to your Drive, so it will reference the updated Google Sheet.
+However, be aware that changes in Google Sheets may take a few moments to sync with Drive, which can occasionally cause a delay in reflecting updates during execution.

 ⚠️ To use these features, you will need a **Google account** and will be asked to authorize access to your Drive.